Lee Hoe-taik: Style of play

 Lee was nicknamed the "Leopard" in South Korea due to his innate stamina, rapid pace, and powerful shots.
 He was also proficient in creating chances, giving many key passes to other forwards in the middle.

 Managerial career

 Lee managed POSCO Atoms from 1987 to 1992 and won two K Leagues.
 Lee also managed the South Korea national team from 1988 to 1990.
-He finished the 1988 AFC Asian Cup as a runner-up, and recorded nine wins and two draws without a defeat in the 1990 FIFA World Cup qualification.
-However, his team lost all three group matches in the 1990 FIFA World Cup, struggling at world-class level.
+He finished runner-up at the 1988 AFC Asian Cup, and earned nine wins and two draws without a defeat at the 1990 FIFA World Cup qualification.
+However, he lost all three matches in the group stage of the 1990 FIFA World Cup, struggling at world-class level.

+Administrative career

+Between 2005 and 2013, Lee worked as a vice-president at the Korea Football Association.
+Lee recommended Cho Kwang-rae as a new manager of the national team in 2010, but started coming into conflict with him, who became manager.
+Lee was criticised for interfering in selection of the national team players.
+Without Cho's agreement, Lee arbitrarily moved some of senior team players to the Olympic team, and forcibly used players in a charity match prior to their travel to the 2011 AFC Asian Cup.
+According to Cho's claim, Lee also shouted at Cho when watching a list of the squad, which did not include players he recommended.

+In 2023, he was appointed technical director of Gimpo FC, an honorary position, and has received salary.

+In July 2024, when Park Ji-sung and Park Joo-ho criticised the KFA for keeping away from foreign managers through unfair procedure after hearing that Hong Myung-bo was appointed manager of the national team, Lee appealed to people employed in football to trust Hong, and demanded the two men respect their seniors and keep in mind that they will similarly become executives later.
+Lee was criticised for his remarks by fans.